ShawnDelaineBellazanJr/com.example.projectname/docs/reports/orchestration-report.md

 - If orchestration complexity increases: Implement parallel execution
 - If failure rate exceeds 20%: Enhance error recovery mechanisms
 - If execution time exceeds 5 minutes: Optimize performance

----

-## PMCR-O Loop Execution
-- Planner: Define sequence, dependencies, priorities, and timing.
-- Maker: Execute steps and capture structured events.
-- Checker: Compute metrics and success rates.
-- Reflector: Analyze bottlenecks and failures.
-- Orchestrator: Adjust plan and schedule follow-ups.

-## Meta-Commentary
-- Meta-Note: This report includes its own loop description so it can be auto-validated and evolved.